PointCloudLibrary/pcl/doc/tutorials/content/planar_segmentation.rst

 Note that the coordinate axis are represented as red (x), green (y), and blue (z).
-The points are represented with red as the outliers, and green as the inliers of the planar model found.
+The points are represented with red as the outliers, and green as the inliers of the plane model found.